gregorisbachtsevanos/TransCloud/README.md

 # Translate
-Translate is a powerful and easy-to-use translation library built with TypeScript.
+TransCloud is a powerful and easy-to-use translation library built with TypeScript.
 It helps you internationalize your applications by providing a simple API to manage and apply translations.

 To get started with Translate, follow these steps: